 The tatami rooms contains an array of chanting implements

-It can be accessible by bus then on foot.
+Jikkoin can be reached by bus and then on foot.

-To get to Ohara from Kyoto Station , you can catch bus #17 to Ohara.
-The bus stops at Demachiyanagi Station, so you may want to take the Keihan Line to Demachiyanagi and catch the bus from there.
+To get to Ohara from Kyoto Station , catch bus #17 to Ohara.
+The bus stops at Demachiyanagi Station so you may want to take the Keihan Line to Demachiyanagi and catch the bus from there.
 It's a 40-minute ride to Ohara.

-Jikko-in was originally founded as a monk’s quarters in affiliation with nearby Shorin-in Temple.
+Jikkoin was founded initially as monks' quarters in affiliation with nearby Shorinin Temple.

-The Keishin-en Garden was created in the later years of the 1920s.
-The highlight is the koi pond and fountain.
-It is fed by the nearby Ritsu River and is in the shape of the kanji, or Chinese character, for heart.
+Keishin Garden was created in the latter years of the 1920s.
+The highlight is the koi pond and fountain, which is fed by the nearby Ritsu River and is in the shape of the Chinese character for "heart".

 Each natural element in the pond area means something different.
 The rocks by the waterfall symbolize the sacred mountain of Horai in China; the pine tree overlooking the water represents a crane.
 A small island in the middle of the pond symbolizes a tortoise.
 In Japanese mythology, the crane and tortoise are both synonymous with happiness and longevity.

-Below the temple is a stroll garden, built after Keishin-en.
-It also features a pond, rocks, and a tea house.
+Below the temple is a stroll garden, built after Keishin Garden.
+It also features a pond, rocks, and a teahouse.
 Stone lanterns and small stone pagodas add artistic touches to the serene atmosphere.